stsyg/hybrid-ai-portal/README.md

    ```bash
    ./deploy-ollama.sh all
    ```
+   - Provide subscription id where resources will be deployed.
    - End-to-end deployment may take up to 30 minutes, depending on your internet connectivity (Docker images are built and pushed to ACR).

 4. **Destroy everything:**